Linux Server Administration Made Easy with Hands-on Training

 Course Update!
-Fedora has been updated to version 27.
-Some of background images and icons have changed but the command syntax used in the labs remains constant.
+Fedora has been updated to version 31.
+Some of the background images and icons have changed but the command syntax used in the labs remains constant.
 Having to update the course with every updated version is administratively burdensome but I will be updating labs and videos if I see a pattern of issue.

-By the end of this course you will know and understand the fundamentals of the Linux Fedora operating system and be able to apply that knowledge as needed.
+By the end of this course, you will know and understand the fundamentals of the Linux Fedora operating system and be able to apply that knowledge as needed.

-If you want to learn basic Linux system administration using real world applied learning, read on.
+If you want to learn basic Linux system administration using real-world applied learning, read on.

 Do you want to learn how to install and configure a Linux server?

 Do you prefer learning using hands-on as opposed to just a lecture and quiz?